Why to Use Natural Dyes

 Raspberries (keep them in for longer)

-And that is how you make homemade Easter egg dye!
+That is how you make homemade Easter egg dye!
 I hope you’ll skip the commercial version and appreciate the beauty of nature instead.
-As I said earlier, this is a great activity for young children or even young adults.
-Teach them to be resourceful, innovative and creative.
-It’ll be a great experiment for you and your little ones!
+There is nothing that compares to the vibrant, beautiful colors you can achieve with natural dyes!

 All material on this website is provided for your information only and may not be construed as medical advice or instruction.
 Posts may contain affiliate links, which helps me buy supplies to make more great posts to share!
 Please see my Disclaimer Section for additional information.